Mat-dp/mat-dp-core/README.md

 ## Introduction

-The below describes a practical example of using MaDe.
+The below describes a practical example of using MAT-dp.
 Imagine...

 * Pizza boxes are made from cardboard and recycled cardboard. *(process/resource)*
 * There are different processes for making them, which have different ratios of `cardboard:recycled_cardboard` . *(process)*